survivejs/webpack-book/manuscript/02_webpack_compared.md

 ## Task Runners and Bundlers

 Historically speaking, there have been many build systems. *Make* is perhaps the best known, and is still a viable option.
 Specialized *task runners*, such as Grunt, and Gulp were created particularly with JavaScript developers in mind.
 Plugins available through npm made both task runners powerful and extensible.
+It is possible to use even npm `scripts` as a task runner.
+That's common particularly with webpack.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.